-Fortis College encourages students to promptly report significant medical conditions to the respective program director to prevent danger to the student's health.
-Fortis College encourages students to obtain written clearance from their physician, specifically citing any no restrictions on activity or weightlifting, and to report such restrictions immediately to the student's program director and instructor.
+Fortis College encourages students to promptly report significant medical conditions to the respective Program Director and/or Director of Education/Dean of Nursing to prevent danger to the student's health.
+Fortis College encourages students to obtain written clearance from their physician, specifically citing any restrictions on activity or weightlifting, and to report such restrictions immediately to the student's Program Director, Director of Education/Dean of Nursing, and instructor.
 Note: For policy information regarding declared pregnant students in the Dental Assistant program, please refer to the disclosure signed during enrollment (copy from student file available upon request)